hyper-prog/debianmaker/README.md

 # debianmaker
-Scripts to create a debian system from a live environment with deboostrap
+Scripts to create a debian system from a live environment with debootstrap

-This script can deboostrap a Debian Buster system on ZFS filesystem.
+This script can debootstrap a Debian Buster system on ZFS filesystem.

 Using
 ------